projectacrn/acrn-hypervisor/doc/tutorials/using_xenomai_as_uos.rst

     clr-c1ff5bba8c3145ac8478e8e1f96e1087 login:

-Install the Xenomai libraries and tools
+Install the Xenomai Libraries and Tools
 ***************************************

 To build and install Xenomai tools or its libraries in the RVTM, refer to the official